Emchei/leapmotion-midi/README.md

 The purposes of computing these two parameters from each frame captured was to recognize if the user’s fingers are spread in the FOV of the sensor.
 The coordinate vectors from the index finger and middle finger are used for calculating the product Euclidean magnitudes (length) and through geometry approach the dot product of the two length are calculated in order to find the arccosine of the angle between the two fingers.

-This link to videos recordings during development stages; https://www.youtube.com/playlist?list=PLkPgAczs7Y9DzX166tG1_RdgPS_pzC003
+[This link to videos recordings during development stages] https://www.youtube.com/playlist?list=PLkPgAczs7Y9DzX166tG1_RdgPS_pzC003